Photo by Will Francis on Unsplash

 Fair Work jurisdiction and jurisdictional objection guide

-When we’re talking about the Fair Work Commission’s jurisdiction, we are talking about the Fair Work’s power to deal with certain matters.
+And, when we’re talking about the Fair Work Commission’s jurisdiction, we are talking about Fair Work’s power to deal with certain matters.

 In a hurry?
 You can jump ahead below.